MrKamkar/Kameng/README.md

 Now you are ready to start!

 ## Canvas
 Canvas is something like a scene.
-You use it when you want to create a new driving area.
+You use it when you want to create a new drawing area.

 #### To create canvas:
 ```cs